scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### 3.6.1 Hardware Design Constraints

 For this project, the hardware design constraints are restrictions imposed upon the rocket being built.
-The primary source of these restrictions will come from legal requirements given that the client has not specified any specific hardware restriction and has given us more control over the design.
+The primary source of these restrictions will come from legal requirements, given that the client has specified only a single design constraint and has granted the project team more freedom regarding the hardware design.

 ##### Physical Construction of the Rocket